Rajesh Touchriver: Early life

-Rajesh Touchriver was born in Arakulam, Idukki district, Kerala, India as the youngest son of Siva Sankaran Nair and Rukmini Amma.
+M. S. Rajesh was born in Arakulam, Idukki district, Kerala, India as the youngest son of Siva Sankaran Nair and Rukmini Amma.
 He had some early training in Kalaripayattu.
 He took his bachelor's degree in Design and Direction from the School of Drama and Fine Arts in 1992, Trissur, Kerala.

 Early career

 He worked with the National School of Drama, New Delhi as a designer in 1995.
 By the year 1998, he had directed more than 30 plays in Malayalam, English and Telugu languages.
 Rajesh won the Charles Wallace Trust Award in 2001 and pursued his master's degree in visual language/scenography and direction from the Wimbledon College of Art, London.
+He worked in the art department of Bavagaru Bagunnara!
+(1998).

 Rajesh's debut film In the Name of Buddha (2002) was premiered at the Oslo International Film Festival and won critical acclaim.
 Controversial in theme, the film is a treatment of the ethnic conflict then raging in Sri Lanka.
 The film was screened at international film festivals in 2003 and won the Best Foreign Film award at the Beverly Hills International Film Festival, the Newport Beach International Film Festival and at the Wine Country International Film Festival in the same year.

 Rajesh directed two Telugu films in the interim: 10 the Strangers and Alex, the Blue Fox.